martintasker/cognito-auth/README.md

 * write your own scripts, tweak `setup` and `teardown` and teardown to taste, etc: that might be better than manual tweaks or wholesale teardown.
 It's fiddly, and of course you're on your own.
 But if it's the right thing for you, well, you'll know.

-## Features

-### Done

-* registration using name and email address, confirmation with code (optionally re-sendable), de-registration
-* admin-initiated registration
-* login, session pick-up from local storage on browser refresh, logout
-* send forgotten-password code and reset password (after registered)
-* change password (while logged in)
-* setup script and demo app needed for the above
-* bower-installable `CognitoAuth` service
-* bucket setup and file upload, to demonstrate/validate that the access controls work

-### Issues

-* puzzle about when it's necessary to get credentials after authentication
-* S3 application should be more cleanly separated from Cognito auth basics
-* current building and packaging works, but is a bit icky

-### Backlog

-In no particular order, and with no particular commitments:

-* email address as alias for username, so no distinct username needed
-* use of phone number as alias, and SMS for sending confirmation code
-* user profile management
-* proper MFA support
-* federated login via Facebook
-* other federated login
-* multi-device management

-### Scope limitations

-The demo UI is not a sensible end-user design and is not intended to be.
-It's just for demonstrating and testing the `CognitoAuth` service.

-The S3 code is essentially a validation of the Cognito auth infrastructure: it is not a serious application and does not represent serious application structure.

-Cognito Sync isn't included, and isn't naturally within scope of cognito-auth.
-But it is a natural application and it is tempting to try that as a complementary project.

 ## Background information